DentalCare Logo

 The operator’s zone for a right handed operator extends from 7 to 12 o’clock, the assistant’s zone from 2 to 4 o’clock, the instrument transfer zone from 4 to 7 o’clock, and the static zone from 12 to 2 o’clock.1 The operator changes position dependent upon the dental arch and tooth being treated.
 The assistant seldom moves much in the zone of activity but may find it necessary to raise the operating stool when working on the mandibular arch to improve the line of sight into the oral cavity.

-An awareness of the zones of activity is important since they should serve as guides for the dental team in locating equipment as well as positioning the patient and operating team to facilitate access to the operative field and improve visibility.
+An awareness of the zones of activity is important as they serve as guides for the dental team in locating equipment as well as positioning the patient and operating team to facilitate access to the operative field and improve visibility.